5GZORRO/free5gc-smf/api/README.md

 # SMF-ext

-This is SMF extension service.
-The purpose of this service is to provide specific data paths for SMF to create the PDU sessions on.
+This is an extension to SMF.
+The purpose of this extension is to provide specific data paths to be used for session creation.

 ## Deploy the service

-The service is deployed jointly with smf.
+The service is jointly deployed with smf.
 Refer to free5gc [docker-compose](https://github.ibm.com/WEIT/free5gc-compose/tree/e0d4742-dynamic_load) setup

 ## API